JRJurman/automated-ticket-printer/README.md

 **TODO: This has yet to be defined**

 #### `#reset()`
 Stops watches from running and removes all watches, hooks, and printers.
+It also stops the print check that happens after `#start`, and clears the print queue, if there were any tickets leftover.

 ```javascript
 var ActivityWatcher = require('ticket-printer').ActivityWatcher;